ENGAGING FAMILIES IN STUDENT LEARNING

 Coaches are the face of Fair Education in schools.
 Our coaching is delivered by highly experienced education professionals who provide an independent sounding board beyond the education system.
 They establish trusted relationships and draw on their experience to encourage bigger thinking and provide challenge in a supported way.
 The coaching provides a space for reflection and learning, where risks can be taken to change practice and successes celebrated.

-Ongoing and continual program management ensures that each Fair Education project can be fine-tuned to optimise its outcomes for students.
+Ongoing and continual program management ensures that each Fair Education project is fine-tuned to optimise its outcomes for students.

 COMMUNITY OF PRACTICE